 CONS: Lots and lots of mozzies!; not every site is shady so we ended up in a super sunny one; drive-in sites are pretty much sand-only; there’s a bit of traffic coming in to use the toilets but it’s not too bad outside school holidays

 Not sure what the tents and mozzies mean?
 Check out my tents and mozzies guide.

-We had a picnic lunch at Poverty Creek and it looked quite pleasant, lots of shady sites (though little privacy) and toilet facilities.
+We had a picnic lunch at Poverty Creek and it looked quite pleasant with lots of shady sites (though little privacy) and compost toilet facilities.

-Pin me for later!
+Pin for later!